E.L. Doctorow

 How many books has E.L.
 Doctorow written?

 E.L.
-Doctorow has written 25 books.
-14 Standalone Novels, 5 books in the Short Story Collections, 6 books in the Non-Fiction Books.
+Doctorow has written 25 books excluding contributions to anthologies.
+13 Standalone Novels, 4 books in the Short Story Collections, 5 books in the Non-Fiction Books, 2 books in the Random House Reader's Circle Series, 1 book in The William E. Massey Sr. Lectures Series.